 - One blockchain stays dominant after the hard fork, resulting in the other blockchains having low community adoption and/or value.

-For instance, Bitcoin Classic (BXC) and Bitcoin Unlimited are supported by very small groups of mining pools these days, whereas good old Bitcoin is “still the one I love“, as Shania Twain would sing – it’s the king of cryptos amongst the crypto community and beyond.
+For instance, Bitcoin Classic (BXC) and Bitcoin Unlimited are supported by very small mining pools these days.
+In contrast, good old Bitcoin is still the king of cryptos amongst the crypto community and beyond.

 - Both blockchains are adopted, co-existing and operating independently of one another with roughly equal community adoption and/or value.